DESCRIPTION

 ANIMAL

-Cats Cats are very susceptible to toxicity as they do not have the ability to metabolize acetaminophen (paracetamol).
+Cats Cats are very susceptible to toxicity as they have limited ability to metabolize acetaminophen (paracetamol) due to a limited capacity of their glucuronidation pathway and/or saturation of their sulfate conjugation pathway.
 As little as 50 to 60 mg/kg orally may be toxic.
 Signs may occur within a few hours of ingestion and include depression, anorexia, vomiting, cyanosis, edema of the face and extremities, methemoglobinemia, dyspnea, hepatotoxicity, and death.
 Hematuria and hemoglobinuria usually appear first, when blood methemoglobin levels are around 20%.
 Cats typically do not develop major hepatotoxicity although this may be due to cats dying from hypoxia secondary to methemoglobinemia at doses that are too low to produce hepatic necrosis.
 Cat 60 mg/kg acetaminophen (paracetamol) 21.7% methemoglobinemia within 4 hours; clinical effects included depression, hematuria, hemoglobinuria and increases in ALT 120 mg/kg acetaminophen (paracetamol) 45.5% methemoglobinemia within 4 hours; clinical effects included salivation, vomiting, depression, mild facial edema, hematuria, and increases in ALT.
 Dogs Dogs do have the ability to metabolize acetaminophen (paracetamol), however, methemoglobinemia is a concern as is hepatic damage.
 Toxic doses for dogs are probably greater than or equal to 150 mg/kg.
 Signs develop within one to two hours of ingestion and are progressive, consisting of anorexia, salivation, vomiting, hypovolemia, depression, methemoglobinemia, hematuria or hemoglobinuria, and edema of the face and/or paws.
 Muscle tremors or rarely seizures may occur, possibly through triggering of latent epilepsy.
 Hematuria and hemoglobinuria usually appear first, when blood methemoglobin levels are around 20%.
 Signs may persist 12 to 48 hours.
 Acute hepatic failure may follow initial signs.
 Death may occur 18 to 36 hours post ingestion.
 Dogs administered 3 doses of 750 mg/kg initially, 200 mg/kg 9 hours later, and 200 mg/kg at 24 hours after the initial dose by subcutaneous injection consistently developed fulminant hepatic failure.
 No deaths occurred within the first 36 hours.
 Dog 200 mg/kg acetaminophen (paracetamol) 18.8% methemoglobinemia 500 mg/kg acetaminophen (paracetamol) 51.9% methemoglobinemia 1 g/kg acetaminophen (paracetamol) Brown mucous membranes, recumbent, hypovolemic, severe hemolytic anemia, decreased coagulation, RBC glutathione concentration that was 10% of reference values |

 Paracetamol (Acetaminophen): LD50 Oral, Mouse | 338 mg/kg338 mg/kg/ |